From Pruning to Grafting: Dynamic Knowledge Redistribution via Learnable Layer Fusion: Introduction

 \section{Introduction}

-Generative Pre-trained Transformers (GPTs) have proven to handle complex tasks and exhibit emergent abilities in various domains and tasks, especially when scaling up to billions of parameters~\cite{brown2020language, zhang2022opt, touvron2023llama, liu2024visual}.
-While GPTs have achieved unprecedented success, the growing complexity and size have brought increasing pressure on deployment in real-world scenarios, particularly in resource-constrained environments.
+Generative Pre-trained Transformers (GPTs) have demonstrated remarkable capabilities in handling complex tasks and exhibiting emergent abilities in various domains, especially when scaled to billions of parameters~\cite{brown2020language, zhang2022opt, touvron2023llama, liu2024visual}.
+Despite their unprecedented success, the increasing complexity and size of GPTs have introduced significant challenges for deployment in real-world scenarios, particularly in resource-constrained environments.

-To mitigate the challenges of the hardware requirements for GPTs deployment, model compression techniques are developed to produce compact models while preserving high performance.
-The techniques of model compression primarily fall into two categories: model pruning and quantization~\cite{lecun1989optimal, han2015learning, hoefler2021sparsity, liu2021post, gholami2022survey}.
-In this paper, we focus on model pruning, the technique to reduce the model size by eliminating redundant parameters.
-Pruning is mainly divided into two types: unstructured and structured~\cite{frantar2023sparsegpt, wang2019structured}.
-Unstructured pruning tries to remove individual weights, which can achieve higher performance but hinder the model acceleration due to the hardware-unfriendly sparse weights.
-Structured pruning, on the other hand, pruning the entire pre-defined model structure at once, which may slightly decrease accuracy but is more efficiently processed by hardware.
+To address the hardware demands associated with deploying GPTs, model compression techniques are developed to produce more compact models while preserving high performance.
+These techniques primarily fall into two categories: model pruning and quantization~\cite{lecun1989optimal, han2015learning, hoefler2021sparsity, liu2021post, gholami2022survey}.
+This paper focuses on model pruning, a technique aimed at reducing model size by eliminating redundant parameters.
+Pruning is mainly categorized into two types: unstructured pruning and structured pruning~\cite{frantar2023sparsegpt, wang2019structured}.
+Unstructured pruning targets removing individual weights, which can achieve higher performance but often results in hardware-unfriendly sparse weights, limiting acceleration potential.
+Structured pruning, in contrast, removes entire pre-defined structures (e.g., layers or blocks) at once, which may lead to a slight reduction in accuracy but is more hardware-efficient.